Harumoegi はるもえぎ

 The incidence of red blight on adult leaves during the cold season is about the same as that of Yabukita, and its resistance is considered slightly high.
 Even in the severely cold prefectures of Ibaraki and Saitama, it has been evaluated as good as Yabukita.
 It is considered suitable for cultivation in both warm and temperate areas.

 The first harvest quality in the sustainability trials was similar to or better than that of Yabukita in five locations and slightly inferior in eight.
-For the second harvest, six trial locations reported similar or better quality and five trial locations reported slightly inferior quality.
-By region, Southern Kyushu had particularly high ratings, following the trend of better results in the southern prefectures for growth and resistance.
-Compared to Yabukita, the chemical composition of the aracha tea was higher in amino acid and lower in tannin.
-Harumoegi has thin leaves, so airflow and rotation of the machines need to be adjusted according to the harvested leaf condition.
+For the second harvest, six trial locations reported similar or better quality, and five trial locations reported slightly inferior quality.
+By region, southern Kyushu island had particularly high ratings, following the trend of better results in the southern prefectures for growth and resistance.
+Compared to Yabukita, the chemical composition of the aracha tea was higher in amino acids and lower in tannins.
+Harumoegi shoots have thin leaves, so airflow and rotation of the machines need to be adjusted according to the harvested leaf condition.

 References